h4wl/l5r/input/water-spells.md

 - Duration: Instantaneous
 - Raises: Range (+10’ per Raise), Area of Effect (+1 Target beyond caster’s Water per two Raises)

-This spell, sometimes called by the more mundane name “Renewed Energy,” is a variation on the more commonly-<br>
-used prayer Rejuvenating Vapors.
+This spell, sometimes called by the more mundane name “Renewed Energy,” is a variation on the more commonly-used prayer Rejuvenating Vapors.
 The spell targets a number of allies within range up to the caster’s Water Rank (additional targets beyond the caster’s Water may be taken with Raises).
 All of the targets experience a sudden and powerful surge of energy as the spell foods them with invigorating chi.
 They are freed from the effects of the Fatigued and Dazed conditions, and each target heals a number of Wounds equal to the caster’s Water Rank.

 ### Visions of the Future [CR]
 - Ring/Mastery: Water 3 (Divination)